What to do when your client says ‘No!’

 Once you’ve acknowledged their decision (and maybe challenged them if appropriate) warmly wish them well and let them know that you will still be here if they want to come back to you in future.
 You might leave the door open for them to contact you, or you might schedule to speak again in say 6 months’ time.
 Be very careful not to stray into impatience or confrontation.
 Because if you do, that door will be slammed firmly shut.

 Some of your biggest fans will be the people who choose not to work with you, but had such a positive experience that they recommend you to friends and colleagues.
 So have a system of follow-up soon afterwards to ask for referrals.
 If your client has had value from your conversation and felt heard and cared for, they will be quick to want to refer people to you.
 And who is going to refer a friend after an interaction that ended in friction and awkwardness?

 Review and Reflect

 Take 5-10 minutes after a sales conversation to review what you did well and where you could have improved.
 Did the client decide not to go ahead with relationship coaching because they have decided to spend the money on a holiday in an attempt to patch things up instead?
 If so, maybe you failed to fully communicate the benefits and value of working with you.
-Or, maybe it was clear from their answers to your questions that they were not really all that committed and were probably never going to be a “Yes”.
+Or, maybe it was clear from their answers that they were not really all that committed and were probably never going to be a “Yes”.
 My students who become real masters at the sales process always reflect on these conversations to see how they can improve.

 ‘No’ is not the end of the world